MQuarles2012/Telehealth_Analysis/README.md

 I developed this notebook and presentation as part of my Capstone project for the Nashville Software School's Part-Time Data Analysis Bootcamp (Cohort DA11, Jan-Jun 2024).
 The presentation of the analysis can be found in the files.

 ## Adapting this Project
 The project is tailored towards TN data but can easily be adapted to analyze the data for any state.
-Simply change all references to Tennessee in the code to the desired state (or national) designation.
+Simply use the filter function I created in Part III to filter by a different state.

 ## Liscence Information
 It is fine to use this code or any data herein for any purpose, as long as you credit the sources.